ainsleyfreedman01/Bnai_Mitzvah_Chatbot/README.md

 # b'nAI Mitzvah Chatbot

 ## Overview
 The **B'nAI Mitzvah Chatbot** is an interactive, rule-based chatbot designed to assist students in learning prayers for their B’nai Mitzvah.
-It provides predefined interpretations, allows students to ask questions, and reacts their insights to create an engaging and fun learning experience.
+It provides predefined interpretations, allows students to ask questions, and reacts to their insights to create an engaging and fun learning experience.

 ## Features
 - **Text-Based Interaction** – Students can ask about specific prayers and receive structured interpretations.